Venture south of the Maasai Mara to wide open plains, an ancient volcanic caldera & Africa’s highest mountain

 Four Seasons Serengeti

-True is the globally renowned hospitality of the Four Seasons brand, this handsome safari lodge sits perched on a series of elevated walkways.
-The lodge’s spacious guest areas overlook a busy water hole frequented by wildlife a-plenty.
+Four Seasons Serengeti sits perched on a series of elevated walkways.
+The lodge’s spacious guest areas overlook a busy watering hole frequented by wildlife a-plenty.
 Watch a family of elephants stop for their morning drink as you sip your own out on your room’s private balcony.

 Follow the Great Migration with Singita Explore.
 An exclusive mobile camp that can be set up from two to six tents, offering optimal game viewing in the Grumeti Conservancy.
 Designed for minimal environmental impact, enjoy an authentic camping experience.

-A beautiful secluded lodge set amongst massive stone boulders, ancient coral trees and acacias, overlooking a rocky gorge on the Arugusinyai River.
-Set in the heart of a private conservation concession, Mwiba offers an uncrowded safari experience within the greater Serengeti eco-system.
+A small and secluded lodge set amongst massive stone boulders, ancient coral trees and acacias, overlooking a rocky gorge on the Arugusinyai River.
+Located in a private conservation concession, Mwiba offers an uncrowded safari experience within the greater Southern Serengeti eco-system.

-Gibb's Farm, with its warm and rustic character, is deeply rooted in African culture and community—in a warm, rustic and welcoming environment.
-This lovely lodge, quite like no other in East Africa, offers guests a magical kitchen garden, farm animals of every kind, gracious hospitality and proximity to the Ngorongoro Crater.
+With it’s warm and rustic character, Gibbs Farm is the perfect family destination.
+This East African lodge is like no other in the region, boasting a magical kitchen garden, farm animals of every kind, gracious hospitality and safaris into the Ngorongoro Crater.

 Migrating From Mwiba Lodge